Get Your Students Talking! TEFL Discussion Questions & Activities for Adults

 While being an English teacher requires you to explain concepts and chat with students, you should pay attention to how much time you spend talking during a lesson.

 As a rule of thumb, there should be more student talk time (STT) than teacher talk time (TTT).
 If learners have ample time to talk, they have more opportunities to practice their speaking skills in English, interact with their classmates in group classes, and be more active in class.
+The more students talk, the more comfortable and engaged they’ll become.

-Build a strong foundation in teaching techniques such as reducing TTT in the comprehensive Bridge 120-Hour Master Certificate TEFL/TESOL course.
+Build a strong foundation in teaching techniques, such as reducing TTT, in the comprehensive Bridge 120-Hour Master Certificate TEFL/TESOL course.

 Adult students have goals that involve using English